Ash

 Capilano Suspension Bridge vs Sea to Sky Gondola Conclusion

-If you’re looking to do the Sea to Sky Gondola you’ll more than likely be:
+If you’re looking to do the Sea to Sky Gondola, you’ll more than likely be:

 • A visitor who has rented a car or a local with their own wheels

-• Wanting a full on day trip from Vancouver
+• Wanting a full-on day trip from Vancouver

-• A lover of pure nature escapes including lengthy hiking if desired
+• A lover of pure nature escapes, including lengthy hiking if desired

-• A younger adrenaline seeker or young at heart type
+• A younger adrenaline seeker or young-at-heart type

-Meanwhile, if you’re looking to do the Capilano Suspension Bridge you’ll more likely be:
+Meanwhile, if you’re looking to do the Capilano Suspension Bridge, you’ll more likely be:

-• Looking for a quick, no hassle nature escape from Vancouver
+• Looking for a quick, no-hassle nature escape from Vancouver

 • Happy with a quick walk around without getting into full cardio mode

-• A more laid back tourist looking for a catered attraction
+• A more laid-back tourist looking for a catered attraction

-• A last minute visitor making decisions on a rainy day
+• A last-minute visitor making decisions on a rainy day

-Either way, these are both among the best things to do in Vancouver so you can’t go wrong!
+Either way, these are both among the best things to do in Vancouver, so you can’t go wrong!

-Visited one or both?
+Did you visit one or both?
 Help me settle the question by chiming in with your opinion in the comments below!

-?
 On the fence?
 Read our post: Is Capilano Suspension Bridge Worth It?

-Leave a reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *